Table of Contents

 Highlight Work-Life Balance

 Stress is considered the #1 hindrance to productivity by Gen Z, so work-life balance is a top priority.
 Show this as top priority to your organization as well.
 Whatever your company offers to support this balance, lay it out on the table.
-This can include having a work-life coordinator on staff, flexible work arrangements, mental health programs, telehealth options, vacation time, and any employee assistance programs (EAPs) available to your employees.
+This can include having a work-life coordinator on staff, flexible work arrangements, mental health programs, telehealth options, vacation time, and employee assistance programs (EAPs) available to your employees.

 Generation Z wants to feel they are vital to operations from day one.
 Acknowledge that you want them to be there and treat them as an equal.
 Yes, they lack what comes with experience, but what if you treated their inexperience as an asset?
 They bring energy, relevance, cultural and social understanding, and greater global awareness than previous generations.
 Sell them on the mission of your company.
 They’re searching for a job they can find passion and meaning in.